 Boreal underwent a big change in 2019 when Jude Vadala, who had been with the trio for its first twelve years, lovingly retired and was replaced by Angie Nussey.
 Angie, hailing from the northern city of Sudbury, Ontario and armed with, you guessed it, plenty of funny and moving songs about the snow, has been a dynamic addition to the band.
 In their first season together, the newly configured trio was met with packed rooms and standing ovations and they soon realized that the new incarnation of Boreal would develop its own special offering.

 The trio has been writing up a “winter storm” and recording their new songs.
-Working “alone-together” in their own home studios, Angie, Katherine and Tannis have laid down instrumental and vocal parts and met numerous times on zoom to edit and mix the new songs.
+Working “alone-together” in their own home studios, Angie, Katherine and Tannis have laid down instrumental and vocal parts and met numerous times on zoom to edit and mix new songs.
 They are gearing up to launch their new CD in November 2022, a follow-up to Boreal’s 2014 debut release ‘Winter’s Welcome’.

 Most years, Boreal tours in November and December, travelling town to town, city to city and playing clubs, soft seat theatres, church halls, city halls, breweries, cafes, and very chilly outdoor festivals.
 But like 2020, 2021 is an unusual year.
 Due to the pandemic, live performances opportunities were precious and Boreal decided to 'go Botanical' and perform throughout the the spring, summer and fall as well.

 “With stunningly beautiful voices, Boreal captures the festive spirit like no other act I’ve ever presented.
 With exquisitely intricate harmonies and heartwarming stories, Boreal connects with their audience in a profound way.
 Our show was a sellout and we immediately booked them for next season!
 Highly recommended!”